Savjee/savjee.be/src/site/posts/2026-02-17-building-my-own-bookshelf.md

 **Imperfections are okay.** In software, a bug is a bug.
 In physical building, small flaws are character.
 They tell a story.
 "Yeah, I made that."

+**Plans change.** I built this as a bookshelf.
+It became a personal museum.
+And that's fine.
+The best projects are the ones that grow with you.

+**You can never have enough space.** Trust me, you'll always find something else to fill it with.

 ![](/uploads/2026-02-building-bookshelf/filled-with-books.jpg)
 *Filled with books and perfectly fitting the space.*